Getting Disability for Depression, Anxiety, and Mental Illness

 Can I work part-time while my claim is pending?

-Sometimes, but earnings above the substantial gainful activity (SGA) threshold can affect eligibility, and that dollar threshold changes every year - check the current figure at ssa.gov before you decide.
+Sometimes, but earnings above the substantial gainful activity (SGA) threshold - $1,690 a month in 2026 ($2,830 if you are statutorily blind) - can affect eligibility.
+SGA is indexed and typically changes every January, so check the current figure at ssa.gov before you decide.
 Always report work activity to SSA honestly; failing to report earnings can lead to an overpayment or worse.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.